sahibkhokhar/grok-discord-bot/README.md

     *example:* `@YourBotName is the statement in the original message accurate according to current knowledge?`

 the bot will then process the original message and your question using the grok api and post a reply.

+by default, @ing the bot will check the last 10 messages and then replying to a message and @ing the bot will just take that message as the context.